What Is Contour Interval?

 The uses of contour interval in surveying are as follows,

-- Contour Interval is utilized when a large space is to be mapped to a small piece of paper.
+- Interval is utilized when a large space is to be mapped to a small piece of paper.

 - Earthquake estimation for the dam, bridge, or road can be found with the help of contour intervals within the map.